Priyansh5812/Projects/[Unity] Battle Tanks/ReadME.txt

 Here lies the package of the game.
-If build ois found then conider the game completed
+If build is found then conider the game completed